Pommesritter/TownyPlots/README.md

-[The GitHub Wiki](https://github.com/Pommesritter/TownyPlots/wiki/) will be maintained most likely.
+[The project wiki](https://github.com/Pommesritter/TownyPlots/wiki/) will be maintained most likely.
 You should not find old information there.

 ## Description